owntracks/booklet/docs/features/traccar.md

 http://traccar.example.net:5144
 ```

 To make Traccar accept a connection from an owntracks client, you need to set a matching _identifier_.
 This identifier is per default the `tid` of your device.
-If you have configured a `topic` for your device, owntracks will identify  using the `topic` instead of the `tid`.
+If you have configured a `topic` for your device, owntracks will identify  using the `topic` instead of the `tid` (currently iOS only).

 ![Traccar device configuration](images/traccar-device.jpg)